Admissible anytime-valid sequential inference must rely on nonnegative martingales: A deeper investigation of admissibility

-where we used that $G(U)$ is uniformly distributed under the conditional measure $\Qtt(\cdot|\Pval_\infty = 1)$.
+where we used that $G(U)$ is uniformly distributed under the \smash{conditional measure $\Qtt(\cdot|\Pval_\infty = 1)$}.

-We note above that atoms at one are `obviously' undesirable for $p$-values.
-Quite surprisingly, \emph{there do exist admissible anytime $p$-values with atomic limiting distributions} (where the atoms are not at one); see Example~\ref{eg:atomic-pvalue}.
+We note above that atoms at one are `obviously' undesirable for p-processes.
+Quite surprisingly, \emph{there do exist admissible anytime p-processes with atomic limiting distributions} (where the atoms are not at one); see Example~\ref{eg:atomic-pvalue}.
 In that example, we have $\Qtt(\inf_{t \in \NN_0} \Pval_\infty < 1/2) = 0$, and $(\Pval_t)$ is independent of the randomization device $U$; nevertheless it is \emph{impossible} to `randomize' the atom.